Pavel Popovich: Biography

-He was also a member of the Supreme Soviet of the Ukrainian Soviet Socialist Republic 6th–11th convocations.
+Following his military and space service (see below), he was a member of the Supreme Soviet of the Ukrainian Soviet Socialist Republic 6th–11th convocations.

 After his retirement in 1993, Popovich lived in Moscow.

-Popovich died in a hospital in Gurzuf where he was taken following a stroke on 29 September 2009.
+Popovich died in a hospital in Gurzuf where he was taken following a stroke on 29 September 2009, six days before his 79th birthday.
 Brain hemorrhage was cited as the cause of death.
 He was buried in Moscow.

 Military

 In 1952, Popovich graduated from a course at the Stalingrad Military Aviation School near Novosibirsk.
 He then went on to train at the Military Officers of the Air Force Aviation Training School in Grozny, until 1954, when he joined the Soviet Air Force.